-Organizers: Carole L. Palmer and Karen Wickett, Center for Informatics Research in Science & Scholarship (CIRSS), Graduate School of Library and Information Science, University of Illinois; Karen M. Wickett, School of Information, University of Texas at Austin; Antoine Isaac, Europeana
+Organizers: Carole L. Palmer, Center for Informatics Research in Science & Scholarship (CIRSS), Graduate School of Library and Information Science, University of Illinois; Karen M. Wickett, School of Information, University of Texas at Austin; Antoine Isaac, Europeana

 This full-day workshop examines conceptual and practical aspects of “collections” and the context they provide in the digital environment, especially in large-scale cultural heritage aggregations.
 Collections will be considered in relation to the information needs of scholars, roles of cultural institutions, and international interoperability.
 The workshop aims to:

 - broaden the conversation across an international community